esheldon/desdb/README.md

     ./do-install $dir

-Where $dir is the location you want the install; this can be anywhere.
+Where $dir is the full path to the location you want the install; this can be anywhere.
 Then source the setup file appropriate for your shell.

     source $dir/setup.sh   # for bash
     source $dir/setup.csh  # for csh/tcsh